REAL News & Events

 Register through Oracle Learning

 This two-hour online instructor-led workshop introduces skills to disrupt the impact of bias in interactions, behaviors, and decision-making and the various ways unconscious bias can impede the development of a diverse and inclusive work environment.
-Participants are introduced to tools and strategies which can be used to make decisions in a more conscious manner.
+Participants are introduced to the tools and strategies which can be used to make decisions in a more conscious manner.

 Contact Diversity Recruitment and Outreach Manager Yasmine Mukahal for inquiries.